 A study among people with cancer found that people in the laughter intervention group experienced more stress relief than those who were simply distracted (15).

-Watch a funny TV show, hang out with friends who make you laugh and even find humor in your troubles.
+Try watching a funny TV show or hanging out with friends who make you laugh.

 Not all stressors are within your control, but some are.